 Shots of vitamin B12 can prevent anemia after surgeries known to cause vitamin B12 deficiency.

-Early diagnosis and prompt treatment can reduce or prevent complications related to low vitamin B12 levels.
+Early diagnosis and prompt treatment can reduce or prevent complications related to a low vitamin B12 level.

 Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.